paulosuzart/paulosuzart.github.io/_posts/2026-02-05-part-I-the-vibe-manifesto.md

 This isn't about slowing down.
 It's about staying fast—next month, next quarter, next year.
 This is about the good old software engineering practices as safe-guards for the AI era.
 Vibe if you want.
 But vibe with care.

+In the next post, [What you see]({% link _posts/2026-02-10-part-II-what-you-see.md %}), we look at the patterns that emerge when vibing becomes the default.

 *This series of posts express my sole opinion and not the opinion of any employer.*